 The Bus Division's main sources of revenue have significantly declined as a result of the pandemic and the slow economic recovery in the region.
 Typically, up to 50% of the Bus Division is funded by bridge toll revenue.
-However, with advent of COVID-19, the District has experienced a precipitous drop in that revenue source.
+However, with the advent of COVID-19, the District has experienced a precipitous drop in that revenue source.
 A second large source of income, fare revenue has also decreased significantly.
 In FY 18/19 Bus Fare revenue was \$15.5 million.
 In FY 20/21, Bus Fare revenue dropped to \$3 million due to the effect of COVID.
-Fare revenue in FY 22/23 rebounded to \$7.1 million and is estimated \$7.7 million in FY 23/24 and is projected at \$8.2 million in FY 24/25.
-The operating revenue shortfall will be funded with \$38.0 amount of toll revenues and \$22.2 amount of District reserves.
+Fare revenue in FY 22/23 rebounded to \$7.1 million and \$7.8 million in FY 23/24 and is projected at \$8.2 million in FY 24/25.
+The operating revenue shortfall will be funded with \$37.5 amount of toll revenues and \$23.3 amount of District reserves.

-The Bus Division's Proposed Revenues for FY 24/25 are projected to decrease by \$0.6 million, or 1.3%, compared to FY 23/24 Estimated Actual.
-The net decrease is mainly attributed to the projected decrease of \$1.6 million in local operating assistance and a projected decrease of \$0.2 million in advertising revenue which is offset by an increase in state operating grants of \$0.3 million and an estimated \$0.5 million increase in bus transit fares.
+The Bus Division's Adopted Revenues for FY 24/25 are projected to decrease by \$3.7 million, or 7.5%, compared to FY 23/24 Actual.
+The net decrease is mainly attributed to the projected decrease of \$1.5 million in local operating assistance, a projected decrease of \$1.9 million in state operating grants, a projected decrease of \$0.5 million in the Marin Transit Service contract, and a projected decrease of \$0.1 million in advertising revenue which is offset by an estimated \$0.4 million increase in bus transit fares.
 A new five-year fare plan was adopted in March 2023 and began in FY 23/24.
-The projected regional ridership is forecasted to grow from 46% to 48% by end of FY 24/25.
+The projected regional ridership is forecasted to grow from 46% to 48% by the end of FY 24/25.
 Fare revenue is projected at \$8.2 million for FY 24/25 using these growth rates.
-The Proposed Budget assumes that the ridership percentage will grow at a slower rate than the rate of service restoration.
+The Adopted Budget assumes that the ridership percentage will grow at a slower rate than the rate of service restoration.

 One-Time Revenue: To date, the Bus Division has received a significant amount of Federal emergency one-time funding for a total of \$161.9 million.
 Bus received \$38.4 million in CARES act funding of which \$31.6 million was expensed in FY 19/20 and \$6.8 million was allocated in FY 20/21.
 Bus received \$14.3 million in the first tranche and \$27.2 million in the second tranche of CRRSAA funding, which were expensed in FY 20/21.
 Bus received \$39.3 million in the first tranche, \$28.5 million in the second tranche and received \$48.9 million in the third tranche of ARP funding.
 The entire amount of the first tranche and \$5.1 million of the second tranche of ARP funding were expensed in FY 21/22.
 The remaining balance of \$22.5 million of the second tranche and \$15.0 million of the third tranche of ARP funding were expensed in FY 22/23.
-A portion of the remaining balance of the third tranche of ARP funding (\$33.9 million) is projected to be expensed in FY 23/24.
+A portion of the remaining balance of the third tranche of ARP funding (\$32.2 million) was expensed in FY 23/24.

-The FY 24/25 Proposed Bus Budget projects a \$60.2 million shortfall.
-To balance the budget, the District will spend approximately \$22.2 million in operating reserves.
-The remainder of the shortfall is funded with available Bridge tolls (\$38.0 million).
+The FY 24/25 Adopted Bus Budget projects a \$60.8 million shortfall.
+To balance the budget, the District will spend approximately \$23.3 million in operating reserves.
+The remainder of the shortfall will be funded with available Bridge tolls (\$37.5 million).